BrianHicks/notes-app-2020/README.md

   - (likely) markdown
   - (less likely) rich text of some kind
 - [ ] metadata
 - [x] at some point, I want to move away from using ints for IDs and go to UUIDs.
-Possible UUID1s?
+Possibly UUID1s?
-- [ ] It'd be super slick to do an idea-fight kind of thing where one could order the children of a node.

 ### Notes to Self